ATechAjay/AJ-90-JS/01 How things work/How_the_internet_work.md

 Often their functions are similar to those provided by an intranet: information and file sharing, collaboration tools, discussion boards, etc.

 Both intranets and extranets run on the same kind of infrastructure as the Internet, and use the same protocols.
 They can therefore be accessed by authorized members from different physical locations.

+# Summary

+The Internet is the backbone of the Web, the technical infrastructure that makes the Web possible.
+At its most basic, the Internet is a large network of computers which communicate all together.